|

 be deluged with requests for letters and yours will simply be another

 in the pack.
-Increase your odds for a more thorough, personalized reference
+Increase your odds for a more thorough and personalized reference

 by requesting it before the big rush. b) Approach.
 Never simply call or send a form to your writers: always arrange for a personal meeting, if possible, or make a phone call to discuss your request (if the writer is not geographically close).
-Explain your interest in getting a degree, your desire to attend the specific school and your need for a comprehensive letter of reference.
-Discuss any issues or concerns the person has about your candidacy.
-Verify orally that he is willing to write a "strong letter of support", and not just an average or lukewarm one.
+Explain your interest in getting a degree, your desire to attend the specific school, and your need for a comprehensive letter of reference.
+Discuss any issues or concerns the person may have about your candidacy.
+Verify orally that (s)he is willing to write a "strong letter of support," and not just an average or lukewarm one.
 If you sense any hesitation, graciously withdraw the request.
 You are better off asking someone else who can recommend you without reservation.
-If the person agrees to write a letter, give him the following pieces of information: i) A cover letter
+If the person agrees to write a letter, give him the following pieces of information: i) A cover

-IvyLeagueAdmission.com offers three options for candidates who want to obtain the best reference letters possible: 1) A custom writing service for letters of recommendation 2) An editing service for existing letters of reference 3) Samples of successful reference letters for Ivy League admission
+IvyLeagueAdmission.com offers three options for candidates who want to obtain the best reference letters possible: 2) An editing service for existing letters of reference 3) Samples of successful reference letters.
+Use these resources to gain admission to the school of your dreams.

 |